mcw-rcc/mcw-rcc.github.io/docs/index.md

 ### Data Storage

-In addition to the cluster's scratch storage, RCC also provides general purpose research storage with a replicated **2.6PB** filesystem.
+In addition to the cluster's scratch storage, RCC also provides general purpose research storage with a replicated **2.6 PB** filesystem.
 This persistent storage is mounted on the cluster via NFS, or provided directly to user's via NFS and SMB.
 Please see the [Storage Overview](storage/rcc-storage.md) for more detail.

 ### Software